You’ll agree with me when I say:

 How to Install Your New Shower Head?

 This section provides an overview of the process that is applicable to most types of shower heads.
-Watch the 2-minute video below to learn how to install your new shower head:

 - Remove old shower head: You need not be too careful about maintaining the finish of the old head, but do not carelessly damage the pipes that you require for the new shower head.